SeedSigner/seedsigner/docs/manual_installation.md

 ```
 Please note that if you are using WiFi to connect/interact with your Raspberry Pi, the last command will sever that connection.

-You can now safely power the Raspberry Pi off from the SeedSigner main menu.
+You can now safely power the Raspberry Pi off from the LumenSigner main menu.

 If you do not plan to use your installation for testing/development, it is also a good idea to disable WiFi and Bluetooth by editing the config.txt file found in the installation's "boot" partition.
 You can add the following text to the end of that file with any simple text editor (Windows: Notepad, Mac: TextEdit, Linux: nano):
 ```